 From the style of blade to how the handle is shaped, there are several different factors to keep in mind when selecting the right snow shovel for you.

-Type of snow shovel
+Type of Snow Shovel

 There are three different types of snow shovel: Traditional, pusher, and combination.
-As you can probably guess, the traditional is the mental image of snow shovel that pops up in everyone’s head: the traditionally shaped blade of some kind of metal, a long handle, and a D-shaped ring.
+As you can probably guess, the traditional is the mental image of a snow shovel that pops up in everyone’s head: The traditionally shaped blade of some kind of metal, a long handle, and a D-shaped ring.
 The pusher features a longer blade that can clear larger tracts and is better for clearing than throwing snow, and the combination blends the two styles and is ideal for both throwing and pushing snow.
 Which style you need will depend on how much snow you get in your area, how much you want to clear, and the type of snow.